vincetiu8/zombie-game/Documentation/Networking.md

 To instantiate an object across all clients, use `PhotonNetwork.Instantiate`, passing in the name of the Object instead of a Prefab reference.
 The resulting GameObject can then be accessed like normal.
 Note that the Prefab must be located in a folder called `Resources`, and all non-networked prefabs should be in other folders.

+## Player numbering

+When a player joins the room, they are assigned a unique player number.
+This can be accessed by `PhotonNetwork.localPlayer.GetPlayerNumber()` and is very useful for any scenario where we need a unique index for each player:

+- Unique spawning points
+- Player gold entries

+Note that when a player leaves a room, the other player numbers don't change, and any new players will take the number of the player that left first before extending the player numbering range.
+This means that when a player leaves a room (which you can handle by overriding the `OnPlayerLeftRoom` callback), all information related to that player needs to be erased so any new players don't inherit it.